dekuNukem/duckyPad-Pro/doc/errata.md

 ## Resolution

-Fortunately, the fix is simple: Just add some washers to increase the height.
+Fortunately, it can be resolved by adding some washers to increase the clearance.

-Entire doable by hand, here are some options:
+Easily doable by hand, here are some options:

 ### Paper Washer